Living On Campus

 A space created with community in mind.
-It is equipped with a full kitchen, dining tables, lounge chairs, and a fireplace.
+It has a full kitchen, dining tables, lounge chairs, and a fireplace.
 Bake-a-thons, board game nights, and group dinners are examples of events hosted in 6:01.

 A large multi-use space on the main floor of the apartments.
 It is equipped with a large screen television with Netflix, cable TV, and Blu-ray/DVD capabilities.
 A networked printer is also available.
 This space is available for students who wish to study and is used to host programmed events.

-Residence Assistants (RAs) host events every night of the week, ensuring that there will always be a way to get involved in the residence community.
+Residence Assistants (RAs) host events every night of the week, making sure there will always be a way to get involved in the residence community.
 These events are typically held in 6:01.